-Policy Effectiveness: There were no planning permissions granted in 2014/2015 for Gypsy, Traveller and Travelling Showpeople accommodation.
-An application was submitted to the Council to provide 3 pitches but this was determined to be invalid.
-The Council recognises that there is a need for pitches and recently published a GTAA.
-The provision of new sites will be identified through the plan-led process.
+Policy Effectiveness: There were no planning permissions granted in 2015/2016 for Gypsy, Traveller and Travelling Showpeople accommodation.
+The Council recognises that there is a need for pitches as identified in the GTAA.
+The provision of new sites will be identified through the plan-led process and will include a review of the provision in the longer term following the changes in the Planning Policy for Traveller Sites.
 No indication that policies are not effective.

-Actions Required: Identify new sites through the Local Plan to assist in meeting the identified need within the GTAA (2015).
-Examination of the HSA DPD is anticipated in the summer of 2016.
+Actions Required: Apply the policies in the Housing Sites Allocation DPD, once adopted later in 2017.
+Identify new sites where necessary through the new Local Plan to assist in meeting the identified need within the reviewed GTAA.